dcndn4/HW_3_Whale_Port-folio-/README_working.md

 * translated, that is 10% plus/minus 8%, or between 2% and 18%.

 Standard dev is only helpful within context (morningstar again) - since standard deviation is not relative measure, so has to have a context built around it.
 That context generally comes from similar funds, (meaning funds with same defining features) and/or a relevant index.
 For a single stock, context would come from other stocks from similar companies (market sector, size etc.).

+Standard deviation doesn't speak to returns directly.. so a small standard deviation in an area with low profitability with have lower returns that a portfolio with that same standard deviation in a sector with high profitability.
+Context is everything.

 # Related Terms